Bayern and Wolfsburg stay on top, Weir scores wonder goal | DW | 14.02.2021

 This week's talking points from women's football include: Wolfsburg and Bayern stay in the title race, Manchester City's Caroline Weir scores a world-class goal during the derby against United.

-Four games have been canceled due to weather and pitch conditions in the women’s Bundesliga again, but Bayern and Wolfsburg were able to play.
+Four games were canceled because of weather and pitch conditions in the women’s Bundesliga again, but Bayern and Wolfsburg were able to play.

 Bayern remain unbeaten and unstoppable after their expected 7-0 win against Werder Bremen (even Marina Hegering got in on the act).
 Wolfsburg though, had a much tougher time of it against Hoffenheim at home.
 Svenja Huth’s lucky goal gave the hosts all three points.